Job Position Description

 - 1+ years of facilitation or teaching experience with youth aged 5 – 14.

-- Knowledge and experience in growing a variety of edible plants in tropical climates.
-Knowledge of topics including urban gardening, botany, biodynamics, aquaponics, indigenous farming techniques; environmental science, health and nutrition, food systems, food access are a plus.
+- Knowledge and experience in growing a variety of edible plants, preferably in tropical climates.
+Knowledge of topics including urban gardening, botany, biodynamics, aquaponics, indigenous farming techniques.
+Knowledge in environmental science, health and nutrition, food systems and food access are a plus.

-- Able to establish positive rapport with diverse groups of students and volunteers through written and verbal communications.
+- Ability to establish positive rapport with diverse groups of students and volunteers through written and verbal communications.

 - Demonstrated ability to work with diverse populations including youth and adults.